British Gas: Vehicle fleet

 In May 2007, British Gas signed a deal which saw 1,000 Volkswagen Caddy vans being supplied to the firm, which were fitted with a bespoke racking system and a speed limiter, designed by Siemens.
 The deal was renewed in September 2015.

 In 2020 British Gas announced they would be introducing an all electric fleet of vans, with all diesel vehicles to be replaced by 2025.
 The company are currently replacing diesel vehicles with the Vauxhall Vivaro-e.

-2021
+2020s

 In April 2021, British Gas changed the contractual terms and conditions for thousands of its workers.
 Those who did not accept the changes by midday on 14 April 2021, were told to leave the firm.
 This resulted in a public outcry over the treatment of long-time workers, in particular over social media and with support from workers' unions and the opposition Labour Party.
+In response, British Gas workers went on strike between January and June 2021, when workers accepted a new pay deal.